QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 **Note:** Due to the security problems described in `QSB-091 <https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-091-2023.txt>`__, installation of Qubes Windows Tools is currently blocked.
 Instead, a text file containing a warning is displayed.
 Currently, it is difficult to estimate the severity of the risks posed by the sources of the Xen drivers used in QWT possibly being compromised, so it was decided not to offer direct QWT installation until this problem could be treated properly.
 While Windows qubes are, in Qubes, generally not regarded as being very trustworthy, a possible compromise of the Xen drivers used in Qubes Windows Tools might create a risk for Xen or `dom0` and thus be dangerous for Qubes itself.
 This risk may be small or even non-existent, as stated in QSB-091.
 If you **understand** this risk and are **willing to take it**, you can still install the previous version of Qubes Windows Tools **for Windows 7**, which will work for Windows 7, but not for Windows 10 or 11.

 **For Windows 10 or 11**, currently, there is no official, final QWT version available, but for Qubes R4.3, a preliminary testing version has been developed and can be used in Qubes R4.2.
 This version is not subject to the security problems stated above, but it should be noted that it is not yet in its final, debugged state and so may still show some errors.
-For Windows 11, all QWT functionality is available and works quite satisfactorily, including seamless mode support.
-For Windows 10, the new Qubes graphics driver is not yet compatible with Windows and should not be installed, as it will likely cause the Windows installation to break and render it unusable.
+For Windows 10, all QWT functionality is available and works quite satisfactorily, including seamless mode support.
+For Windows 11, the new Qubes graphics driver is not yet compatible with Windows and should not be installed, as it will likely cause the Windows installation to break and render it unusable.
+For Windows 10, switching to seamless mode and staying there will probably work quite satisfactorily, but switching to and from non-seamless mode is likely to cause trouble, as well as changing the screen resolution will do there.
+So, usage of the new Qubes graphics driver for Windows 10 should be avoided unless a casual reboot of the Windows VM is acceptable.

 **Note**: If you choose to move profiles, drive letter ``Q:`` must be assigned to the secondary (private) disk.